tmarkec/row_to_grow/README.md

 ### User Stories

 #### Site visitor
-- As a site visitor, I want be able to register for the account so that I can get more access to the website content and to store my profile information
+- As a site visitor, I want be able to register for an account so that I can get more access to the website content, and to store my profile information

-- As a site visitor, I want to be able to view list of the products so that I can select some to purchase
+- As a site visitor, I want to be able to view a list of the products so that I can select some to purchase

-- As a site visitor I want to be able to view my shoping bag, so I that can confirm my choices or simply update/remove quantity
+- As a site visitor, I want to be able to view my shoping bag, so I that can confirm my choices or simply update/remove items

-- As a site visitor I want to be able to search for a product by name or description so that I can easily find specific product
+- As a site visitor, I want to be able to search for a product by name or description so that I can easily find a specific product

-- As a site visitor, I want to be able to view details of the products so that I can identify, price, description, rating, image and available sizes of the product
+- As a site visitor, I want to be able to view details of the products so that I can identify price, description, rating, image and available sizes of the product

-- As a site visitor I want to be able to chose products and select size and quantity of the product
+- As a site visitor, I want to be able to chose products and select the size and quantity of the product

-- As a site visitor I want to be able to pay for selected products so that I can complete my purchase option
+- As a site visitor, I want to be able to pay for selected products so that I can complete my purchase option

-- As a site visitor, I want to be able to subscribe to newsletter so that I can receive promotions and informations about new products
+- As a site visitor, I want to be able to subscribe to a newsletter so that I can receive promotions and information about new products

-- As a site visitor, I want to be able to contact site owner so that I can get answers to any enquires that I have about the products or website
+- As a site visitor, I want to be able to contact the site owner so that I can get answers to any enquires that I may have about the products or website

-- As a site visitor, I want to be able to view blog posts so that I can get more information and insights about row to grow business
+- As a site visitor, I want to be able to view blog posts so that I can get more information and insights about the business: Row to Grow
 #### Registered user
 - As a registered user, I want to be able to reset my password so that I can recover access to my account in case I forget my password
 - As a registered user, I want to be able to update my profile and delivery information
-- As a registered user, I want to be able to rate and review  product so I could leave feedback for other users and express my satisfaction or disatisfaction
+- As a registered user, I want to be able to rate and review  product so I could leave feedback for other users and express my satisfaction or disatisfaction with the product
 - As a registered user, I want to be able to update my rate and review of the product
 - As a registered user, I want to be able to delete my rate and review of the product
 - As a registered user, I want to be able to view my order history on the profile page so that I can have better insight of my previous purchases